top of page

 Holistic Nutrition Coach (Arhanta Online Academy)

-Since I took my first yoga class in 2010 I have always been drawn to dynamic, fiery and fast paced Vinyasa classes.
+Since I took my first yoga class in 2010 I have always been drawn to dynamic and fiery Vinyasa flow.
 I love arriving completely into my body and leaving the head to move, to breathe, to sweat – to just BE.
 The power of a fiery Vinyasa practice is the irresistible pull towards surrender, to the moving meditation where nothing else exists.
+I still love dynamic Vinyasa but in practice and in teaching I am drawn to slower, more conscious movement.
+In my teaching I love to invite my students to stop and feel, to explore and to engage more deeply with sensations as a way to learn to listen to the intelligent language of our bodies.

 bottom of page